loafoflead/coliolis/README.md

 1. ```update_phys_obj``` procedure showcases Odin's excellent swizzling, maths, fixed array programming stuff, and it's brilliant.
 1. ```main``` procedure illustrates how to very simply use Raylib in Odin.

+# How to play

+The game itself is currently unfinished, any controls or gameplay listed below could be out of date or no longer exist.

+## Gameplay keybinds

+- A, D (WASD)	: movement from left to right for the player
+- SPACE			: jump for the player (hold = longer jump)
+- LCONTROL 		: focus camera on player position

+## Debug/testing keybinds

+- LALT 			: switch selected portal
+- F 			: flip facing direction of selected portal
+- LEFT, RIGHT 	: rotate selected portal by 90 degrees in either direction
+- G, H 			: rotate player object in the left or right direction while held

+## Mouse

+- LEFT			: pick up a physics object under the cursor (TODO: make this the top one...) that can be dragged around the screen.
+If you chuck it (release while moving fast) velocity is added to the object so you can throw it.
+- RIGHT			: pan the camera
+- MIDDLE		: spawn an object displaying the world position of the cursor

+## Gameplay

+You can move around as the player, jumping and going left/right, as well as travel through portals.
+Panning the camera unlocks it from following the player, re-centre on the player by pressing *LEFT CONTROL*.
+Pick up and move the portals using *LEFT CLICK* on the mouse, rotate them with the arrow keys and select them by pressing *LEFT ALT* to toggle which portal you have selected.

 # Credits:

 - Tileset (assets/level_tileset.png), created by [aimen23b](https://www.fiverr.com/aimen23b), distributed by (i guess owned by?) [foozle](www.foozle.io): https://foozlecc.itch.io/sci-fi-lab-tileset-decor-traps